 Find active contracts that are more likely to get terminated by the customer

-Data exploration and visualisation

-Framework
+Data Framework

 The data is owned by BDAE Group and not available to the public.
 Each group member signed the confidentiality agreement with BDAE.
 Personal information like name and address were not collected, others like ContractID and ProductName were replaced with pseudonymised values in SQL.